Action (physics): History

 Pierre Louis Maupertuis and Leonhard Euler working in the 1740s developed early versions of the action principle.
 Joseph Louis Lagrange clarified the mathematics when he invented the calculus of variations.
 William Rowan Hamilton made the next big breakthrough, formulating Hamilton's principle in 1853.
 Hamilton's principle became the cornerstone for classical work with different forms of action until Richard Feynman and Julian Schwinger developed quantum action principles.

 Definitions

-Expressed in mathematical language, using the calculus of variations, the evolution of a physical system (i.e., how the system actually progresses from one state to another) corresponds to a stationary point (usually, a minimum) of the action.
+Expressed in mathematical language, using the calculus of variations, the evolution of a physical system (that is, how the system actually progresses from one state to another) corresponds to a stationary point (usually, a minimum) of the action.
 Action has the dimensions of [energy] × [time], and its SI unit is joule-second, which is identical to the unit of angular momentum.

 Several different definitions of "the action" are in common use in physics.
 The action is usually an integral over time.
 However, when the action pertains to fields, it may be integrated over spatial variables as well.
 In some cases, the action is integrated along the path followed by the physical system.

 The action is typically represented as an integral over time, taken along the path of the system between the initial time and the final time of the development of the system: